 These Sourdough Discard Pancakes are fluffy and light with a delicious tang thanks to the addition of sourdough discard.
 You can make the batter overnight or whip it up in the morning!
-Serve these pancakes for an extra special breakfast with homemade cultured butter and great quality syrup.
+Serve these pancakes for an extra special breakfast with homemade cultured butter and maple syrup.

 Jump to:

-To me, pancakes signify relaxed, laid back weekends when we have all the time in the world to sit, talk and enjoy breakfast.
+Pancakes evoke laid back weekends when I have all the time in the world to sit, talk and enjoy breakfast.
 Just thinking of making them instantly puts me in a great mood.

 These are the lightest, fluffiest sourdough pancakes you'll ever have.
-Sourdough discard adds a lovely flavor to these pancakes, without making them taste overly sour.
+Sourdough discard adds a lovely flavor without making them taste overly sour.

 Recipe Box Series